AzzaMani/3DS/README.md

 mysql -u root -p
 SOURCE init.sql;
 ```
-- if the source didn't work you can copy the file init.sql into your mysql.
+- if the "source init.sql" didn't work you can copy the file init.sql into your mysql to mannually create the DB.

 ### 2. Backend setup :
 ```bash